A Robot Vacuum Cleaner

 Besides the obvious fact that our vacuum cleaning robot can move, our vacuum cleaning robot exhibits several key differences from the trash sorting robot discussed in the previous chapter.
 First, the effects of actions depend on the current world state; if a robot is in the living room and moves to its left, it will arrive to a different location than if it had started in the office.
 Second, the actions executed by the vacuum cleaning robot have uncertain effects.
 This is rather different than the actions of the trash sorting robot, which achieved its goals deterministically, regardless of the current state (the “move object to the metal bin” action moves an object to the metal bin, regardless of the category of the object, and with 100% reliability).
 Third, because the effects of actions depend on state, achieving goals in the future will depend on the actions the robot executes now (since current actions affect future states).
 Therefore, this robot must consider how the world state evolves with the passing of time.

-Hence, in this chapter, we will learn about probabilistic outcomes of actions.
+In this chapter, we will explore the probabilistic outcomes of actions.

-For our vacuum cleaning robot, states correspond to rooms in the house, and trajectories correspond to the robot moving from room to room.
+For our vacuum cleaning robot, states correspond to rooms in the house, and trajectories represent the robot moving from room to room.

-Finally, we will introduce the notion of reinforcement learning, where we will estimate the parameters of an MDP using data that is obtained during the robot’s normal operation.
+Finally, we will introduce the concept of reinforcement learning, where the parameters of an MDP are estimated using data collected during the robot’s normal operation.